infrastigator/quintessence/README.md

 The objective of _Quintessence_ is to provide OSINT researchers with a one-stop-shop tool to (1) easily get all the Companies House data available on a given company and (2) score a company based on how many red flags have been identified during this discovery and analysis process.

 We've built this tool for two main reasons:
 * The interesting Companies House data on a given company typically goes beyond the specific endpoint made available.
 There is more information available in the related API endpoints (for directors, persons with significant controls, filings, other appointments directors have, etc.) and in the actual documents.
-It's hard to make sense of all this information (we've either done this manually a [a long time ago](https://www.climatepolicyinitiative.org/publication/san-giorgio-group-case-studies-walney-offshore-windfarms/) or more recently exploring using [a Jupyter notebook interface](https://github.com/ribenamaplesyrup/sugartrail)).
+It's hard to make sense of all this information (we've either done this manually [a long time ago](https://www.climatepolicyinitiative.org/publication/san-giorgio-group-case-studies-walney-offshore-windfarms/) or more recently exploring using [a Jupyter notebook interface](https://github.com/ribenamaplesyrup/sugartrail)).
 We felt like a robust Companies House tool was missing from what's available out there, so we built one.
 * Given how much data is available once you start pulling and organizing this information, having a set of transparent methods to identify red flags on companies and attempting to quantify a company based on how many red flags it has is a way to help researchers have a quick score to see if a given company is worth a second look or not.

 ## Installation